aws-samples/sample-malaysia-secure-lz/cloudformation/malaysia_slz_cost_estimation_simple.md

-# Malaysia Secured Landing Zone (SLZ) Cost Analysis Estimate Report
+# Malaysia Secure Landing Zone (SLZ) Cost Analysis Estimate Report
 ## Service Overview
-The Malaysia Secured Landing Zone (SLZ) is designed for Malaysia public sector ministries, agencies (customers) and partners to deploy "Secure by Default" guardrails for their AWS multi-account landing zone.
+The Malaysia Secure Landing Zone (SLZ) is designed for Malaysia public sector ministries, agencies (customers) and partners to deploy "Secure by Default" guardrails for their AWS multi-account landing zone.
 Malaysia Chief Government Security Officer (CGSO) cloud security requirements (where applicable) are transposed into configurable infrastructure as code (IaC) scripts.
 This comprehensive solution uses multiple AWS services following a pay-as-you-go pricing model, making it cost-effective for various government workloads.
 ## Pricing Model
 This cost analysis estimate is based on the following pricing model:
 - **ON DEMAND** pricing (pay-as-you-go) unless otherwise specified